-- financial assets measured at amortised cost: as a deduction from the gross carrying amount of the assets; - loan commitments and financial guarantee contracts: generally, as a provision; - where a financial instrument includes both a drawn and an undrawn component. and the Company cannot identify the ECL on the loan commitment component separately from those on the drawn component: The Company presents a combined loss allowance for both components.
+- financial assets measured at amortised cost: as a deduction from the gross carrying amount of the assets: - loan commitments and financial guarantee contracts: generally, as a provision; and - where a financial instrument includes both a drawn and an undrawn component, and the Company cannot identify the ECL on the loan commitment component separately from those on the drawn component: The Company presents a combined loss allowance for both components.
 The combined amount is presented as a deduction from the gross carrying amount of the drawn component.
-Any excess of the loss allowance over the gross amount of the drawn component is presented as a provision; and - debt instruments measured at FVOCI: no loss allowance is recognised in the statement of financial position because the carrying amount of these assets is their fair value.
-However, the loss allowance is disclosed and is recognised in the fair value reserve.
+Any excess of the loss allowance over the gross amount of the drawn component is presented as a provision.